VoltCruelerz/Greed/README.md

 }
 ```

-While I recommend you take advantage of Greed's more powerful features like merge file extensions, merely adding the above will make any mod interactible for Greed.
+While I recommend you take advantage of Greed's more powerful features like merge file extensions or [Resolvable Mutations](https://github.com/VoltCruelerz/Greed/blob/master/Mutations.md), merely adding the above will make any mod interactible for Greed.

 | Field | Type | Description |
 |:------|:-----|:------------|